 +1 978 266 2655

-Shipyard UUT sown with test interface fixtures
+Shipyard UUT shown with test interface fixtures

 2 - Customer, Entertainment Manufacturing Group, embeds CableEye HVX systems within their mobile test laboratories.